AechPro/rocket-league-gym-sim/README.md

 This project requires you to acquire assets from a copy of Rocket League that you own with an asset dumper.
 I will not walk you through this process.
 The necessary links and basic instructions are listed below.
 If you cannot follow those, don't bother me.

 ## INSTALLATION
-1. Install Rocketsim via `pip install rocketsim`
+1. Install RocketSim via `pip install rocketsim`
 2. Install this project with pip via `pip install git+https://github.com/AechPro/rocket-league-gym-sim@main`
 3. Build and run the [asset dumper](https://github.com/ZealanL/RLArenaCollisionDumper)
 4. Move the dumped assets to the top level of your project directory